jsiudowski/HotelRegistrySystemCS270/hotelsystem/NOTES.md

 ### _Continuing the Project_
 Continuing on, we're creating the repositories for each model.
 The JPA Repository class allows us to use basic CRUD operations.
 I've changed all IDs to Long types as JPA
+Moving onto Front End